 6.)
 How are you protected against the common regional natural disasters?

 Wherever your data center is located, it can be a victim of a natural disaster – including hurricanes, snowstorms, tornadoes, earthquakes, and wildfires.
 William lists one possible devastating scenario: “the data center survives a massive earthquake, but utility power is still out with no estimated repair timeline.”
 You want to know, under such circumstances, the length of time that the facility can continue to supply power via its generators with the fuel it has on-site.
-Furthermore, does the data center have a number of different suppliers available to bring in extra fuel during an emergency?
+Furthermore, does the data center have a number of different suppliers and extra backup generators (such as those from riequip) that can supply extra fuel and provide longer power backup during an emergency?